 IPv4 is the predominant protocol used on the Internet today.
 A defining characteristic is its 32-bit address space.
-Each host on the Internet needs a unique address.
 The IPv4 address field is 32-bits wide able to address a maximum of 4,292,967,295 hosts.
 4 billion is a pretty large number and it certainly was back in the 1980's when the Internet was limited to a few educational intuitions and the federal government.

 To put 4 billion into perspective present worldwide population is a little over 7 billion.
 It is true that not everyone has Internet access but many do and those who have access often have multiple devices.
-At any given time in our home there are typically a dozen devices connected to the Internet.
+At any given moment in our home there are dozens of devices connected to the Internet.